akiver/csgo-map-veto/README.md

 1. Clone the repository
 2. npm install
+3. bower install
-3. webpack --watch
+4. webpack --watch
-4. You can start the application from index.html or use nw.js executable for your platform
+5. You can start the application from index.html or use nw.js executable for your platform

 ## License